-Imports of cooking oils from countries outside the European Union (EU) must meet the same or equivalent food hygiene and compositional standards and procedures as food produced in other EU Member States.
+Imports of cooking oils from countries outside third countries must meet the same or equivalent food hygiene and compositional standards and procedures as food produced in GB.
 You do not normally need a health certificate to import cooking oils.

 For further information please contact the Rural Payments Agency by email at Trader@rpa.gsi.gov.uk.

 Food colourings, flavourings and sweeteners

 Some oils contain food colourings, flavourings or sweeteners.
 Although these may be approved by the food authority in the country of origin, some may not be approved in GB.